I often walk a fine line between honoring who my son is and teaching him the skills required to live as independently as possible.⠀

 Strict corrective interventions have never felt right to me.

-Fixing children to fit a mould stems from systemic internalized ableism that runs rampant in schools.
+Fixing children to fit a mould stems from systemic ableism that runs rampant in schools.

-I believe all people should be given every possibility to thrive.
+I believe all people should be given every opportunity to thrive.

-And, I don’t want my son to thrive for others.
-I don’t want him to change so that he’ll be accepted by society.
+And I don’t want my son to thrive for others.
+I don’t want him to change so that society will accept him.

-I foster his differences, not fix his “issues.”
+I foster his passions, not fix his “issues.”

 At all times, I follow my son’s lead.